davidshen84/sbt-latex.g8/README.md

 2. Create a new LaTeX project with the command `g8 emchristiansen/sbt-latex`.

 Now you can move into the created directory and run `sbt latex` to build the example.

+Trick: Run `~latex` from sbt to rebuild whenever a file changes.